 Details: Dir.
 Lance Young.
 Perf.
 Craig Sheffer, Sheryl Lee, Terence Stamp.
 Triumph Releasing Co., 1997.

-Synopsis: Joseph (Sheffer) and Maria (Lee) go to see a mysterious sex therapist and doctor, Baltazar (Stamp), for help with their sex lives.
+Synopsis: Joseph (Craig Sheffer) and Maria (Sheryl Lee) see a mysterious sex therapist and doctor, Baltazar (Terence Stamp), for help with their sex lives.
 In one short scene, Baltazar walks into a large, grey stone library and speaks to a librarian, Eva, about a rare book.

 Role Call: Lois Chiles as Eva—Atypical Portrayal